Particular/docs.particular.net/nservicebus/pipeline/features.md

 snippet: FeatureWithPrerequisites

+> [!NOTE]
-NOTE: The differentiation between *explicit* settings and *default* settings becomes useful when determining if a given feature should be activated.
+> The differentiation between *explicit* settings and *default* settings becomes useful when determining if a given feature should be activated.

 ### Activation